 MC/DC

 Monte Carlo / Dynamic Code (MC/DC) is the primary deliverable for our center.
 It includes novel transport methods focused for transient neutron transport as well as an acceleration and abstraction software engineering scheme to make MC/DC a platform for rapid methods development in the felid.
-While MC/DC is where we deploy our novel algorithms and rapidly develop numerical methods for transient transport it is also intended to live beyond the length of the center.
-It includes a full testing library (unit, regression, verification, performance), continuous integration (via GitHub actions and chron jobs), issue tracking, documentation site, and published PR and contribution process.
+While MC/DC is where we deploy our novel algorithms and rapidly develop numerical methods for transient transport, it is also intended to live beyond the length of the center.
+It includes a testing library (unit, regression, verification, performance), continuous integration (via GitHub actions and chron jobs), issue tracking, a documentation site, and published PR and contribution processes.

 CEMeNT research implemented in MC/DC